-Just situated at the south end of Townsend Lake, on County Road 12, is Townsend Lake Golf Course and Country Range.
+Just situated at the south end of Townsend Lake, on County Road 12, is Townsend Lake Golf Course.
 It is a 9-hole golf course with a large fully licensed covered patio overlooking Townsend Lake.
 To the west of the lake is Glen Rodin County Forest 18.
 The forest here includes a conifer plantation and naturally mixed hardwoods.
 There is 1.6 km of groomed snowmobile trail maintained by a local snowmobile club.
 Bikers and hikers will appreciate the trails too.

 Glenelg was formed in 1840 and named in commemoration for the town Glenelg in Scotland or for Lord Glenelg, who was the colonial secretary during Lord Grey’s administration.
 Townsend Lake was named after Thomas Townsend.

 The first settlements were on several roads touching or running through the townships, on which “free grants” were made by the government.
 The area received immigrants from Ireland and the Highlands of Scotland.
 It was the mills that gave rise to the first communities in Glenelg Township.
 At the end of the 19th Century, Glenelg was a world of family farms, villages, country stores, post offices and muddy, often impassable roads.
 Today, one can still imagine a simpler time – a place where you can relax, and recharge.